prisma-collective/docs/docs/Methodology/communities of practice.md

 design a [[Holochain|minimum viable governance system]] to work with two streams of financial capital flows...

-1. External capability development: assuring code and project quality whilst maintaining alignment with place-unique (digital) expressions of developmental inquiries into the essence of place. [^2]
+1. External capability development: assuring code and [[product]] quality whilst maintaining alignment with place-unique (digital) expressions of developmental inquiries into the essence of place. [^2]
-1. Internal capability development: working on the underlying patterns that generate the capacities needed for the development, application and evaluation of [[prisma methodologies]]
+1. Internal capability development: working on the underlying patterns that generate the capacities needed for a distributed effort to develop and evaluate [collaborative innovation intensives](collaborative%20innovation%20intensives.md)

 both streams of financial capital flows are being circulated in service to making visible the multiple forms of value creation and exchange present in the thriving of regenerative communities. as such, these events, developed in partnership with regional hubs and their [[communities of place]], aim to be a catalytic agent in the self-expression of place-sourced practices being developed and applied in alignment with increasing orders of bioregional wealth.

 this governance systems aims to multiply the capacity of the facilitator team by creating the conditions that enable...

-1. [[enrolment|self-organisation]] across each event instance, as well as
+1. [[enrolment|self-organisation]] across each event instance
-1. stewardship of the alignment between the place-sourced products of the intensives and the potential of the non-local community of practice the intensives are being organised for (i.e. [[resourcing]]).
+2. stewardship of the alignment between the place-sourced products of the intensives and the potential of the non-local community of practice the intensives are being organised for (i.e. [[resourcing]])
+3. continuity of development impulse beyond the timeframe of the first intensive

 the following core facilitation team is forming to bring that governance system and its capacity-multiplying capabilities into being: